tiwariaayushmaan/C-Piscine/README.md

-42 Berlin Piscine – C Projects & Rush Challenges
+42 Heilbronn Piscine – C Projects & Rush Challenges
-This repository contains a comprehensive collection of all C projects and rush challenges completed during the 42 Berlin Piscine—an intensive, month-long immersion into the fundamentals of low-level programming, algorithmic thinking, and collaborative problem-solving.
+This repository contains a comprehensive collection of all C projects and rush challenges completed during the 42 Heilbronn Piscine intensive, month-long immersion into the fundamentals of low-level programming, algorithmic thinking, and collaborative problem-solving.
 Each project reflects the learning curve and determination involved in this unique experience.

 📌 About the Piscine
 The Piscine (French for "swimming pool") is a rigorous 4-week selection program at 42, designed to evaluate programming aptitude and adaptability.
 Participants are immersed in the C programming language, with daily exercises, weekend rush challenges, and frequent peer evaluations.
 The process emphasizes self-directed learning, resilience, and collaboration.